SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/00-Basic-Operations.md

 coconsole.log(array);
 ```

-The `array.shift()` function is used to obtain and remove the element at the start of the array.
+The `array.shift()` method is used to obtain and remove an element from the beginning of the array.

 ``` js live
 let array = [0,1, 2, 3, 4, 5];